The journalist who protested on Russian state TV says it was 'impossible to stay silent' – KION546

 “I have been feeling a cognitive dissonance, more and more, between my beliefs and what we say on air,” said Ovsyannikova.
 “The war was the point of no return, when it was simply impossible to stay silent.”

-On Monday, the network editor appeared behind a news anchor holding a sign that said: “NO WAR.”
+On Monday, the Channel One editor appeared behind a news anchor holding a sign that said: “NO WAR.”
 Ovsyannikova told CNN on Wednesday that she was compelled to act by memories of airstrikes during Russia’s conflict in Chechnya, where she lived as a young girl.

 “I worry about Russian soldiers … I think they really don’t understand why they have to do this, why they [are] fighting,” she told Amanpour.